-** Topics from Conventional CMOS Microprocessors to Emerging Nanoscale Unconventional Architectures **
+< from CMOS Microprocessors to Multi/Mani-Cores, and Emerging Nanoscale Unconventional Architectures >

 - Please check prerequisites before you take on the class.

-Projects/Exams/Grading: This is a core graduate-level course.
+Projects/Exams/Grading: This is a *core* graduate-level course.
 Active student participation is expected.
 The course will have a project (to be selected), one midterm and a final exam.
 Projects will be listed below but other research-oriented projects can be pursued with instructor approval.
 Students can choose the project they prefer.
 Grading: 5% class participation, 30% Project 1 or Project 2, 35% midterm, 30% final exam, and 0% homeworks.
-Projects should be done in groups of up to four students.
+Projects should be done in groups of up to three students (four only with approval).

-Prerequisites: If you are taking this course you must have already taken an undergraduate-level architecture course (no exceptions) and have basic understanding of computer organization, VLSI, and microprocessor architecture.
+Prerequisites: If you are taking this course you must have already taken an undergraduate-level architecture course (no exceptions) and have basic understanding of computer organization, VLSI, and microprocessor architecture (see above for what you are expected to know).
 The projects require good command of programming in either ASM, C, C++, C#, Java or Verilog.
-For Project 2, you need experience with HSPICE and VLSI.
-Some VLSI tool exposure may be needed depending on direction.
+For Project 2-3, you need experience with HSPICE and VLSI.

-- Hennesy and Patterson, Computer Architecture A Quantitative Approach, 4th or later Edition - this is the main textbook for the class
+- Hennesy and Patterson, Computer Architecture A Quantitative Approach, 4th or later Edition - this is the main textbok for embedded processors and superscalars

 - J. P. Shen and Mikko H. Lipasti, Modern Processor Design

-- NASIC, N3ASIC, and SPWF (spin wave) nanoarchitecture papers
+- NASIC, N3ASIC, Skybridge 3D IC Nanofabrics post CMOS, and SPWF (spin wave) nanoarchitecture papers

 Other useful books to have: